 I mean this looks like it came right out of those movies!

-Last September, a friend and I road-tripped to Acadia National Park in Maine.
+Last September (2016), a friend and I road-tripped to Acadia National Park in Maine.
 Before this trip, I could not picture myself living in the Northeast (I’d also never been to the Northeast before – so that might have had something to do with it.)
 But after that trip, I could definitely see myself living in Maine, Vermont, or New Hampshire.
-It is gorgeous there.
+It is gorgeous there!

 Acadia National Park just blew me away.
 It was like nothing I’d ever seen before.
-The plants are so diverse and from almost anywhere in the park I swear you can hear the waves of the ocean hitting the shore.
+The plants are so diverse and from almost anywhere in the park I swear you can hear the waves of the Atlantic Ocean hitting the shore.

 During our trip it rained at night, was foggy in the morning, and then the sun came out about 1 PM.
 It made for some pretty pictures and some interesting hikes.